Eu-Open-Data/Frontend/README.md

 - release-1 : every build is incremented with minor + 1 and deployed to production environment.
 This operation will be done manually and the end of every sprint.

 ### Commits
-- At the moment are 3 commits checks, for build, linting, and commit message correctitude.
+- At the moment are 4 commits checks, for build, linting, unit-tests and commit message correctitude.
 - Find more about commit messages [Here](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional).

+### Branches
+- Should have in their name the ID of the clickup task so the tracking could be made.
+An exemple of such branch name is `CU-86by7ave2-FE1-003-Automatic-deployment-to-Cloud`.
+It has `CU-86by7ave2` which will be used for tracking of branch into clickup.

+## Pull Requests
+Pull Requests should have a proper naming respecting the tempalte `[CU-123456789] This is a PR`.
+Pay attention that the CU-123456789 represent the ticket id in clickup, so for the sake of tracking, write a correct id.

 ## Local Setup